 The Sphere Project

-The Sphere Project was established in 1997 as a voluntary initiative that brings a wide range of humanitarian agencies together around a common aim -- to improve the quality of humanitarian assistance and the accountability of humanitarian actors to their constituents, donors, and affected populations.
+The Sphere movement was established in 1997 as a voluntary initiative that brings a wide range of humanitarian agencies together around a common aim -- to improve the quality of humanitarian assistance and the accountability of humanitarian actors to their constituents, donors, and affected populations.

 The Sphere Handbook, Humanitarian Charter and Minimum Standards in Humanitarian Response, is one of the most widely known and internationally recognized sets of common principles and universal minimum standards in life-saving areas of humanitarian response.